PaddlePaddle/InterpretDL/README.md

 # Roadmap

-We are planning to create a useful toolkit for offering the model interpretation.
+We are planning to create a useful toolkit for offering the model interpretations as well as evaluations.

-## Algorithms
+We have now implemented the interpretation algorithms as follows, and we are planning to add more algorithms that are desired.

-We are planning to implement the algorithms below (categorized by the explaining target):
+Welcome to contribute or just tell us which algorithms are desired.

-### Feature-level Interpretation Algorithms
+## Implemented Algorithms

 * Target at Input Features
     - [x] SmoothGrad